 - Make sure the domain name listed here is correct.

-What the heck is a pingback?
+Pingbacks let other bloggers know you’ve mentioned them.
 If you include in one of your posts a link to someone else’s posts (note: it has to be the link to the post on their actual website, not the version shown within the WordPress Reader), when you publish the post, they will get a pingback, which appears as a comment on whatever post of theirs you linked to.
-It’s a handy little way of notifying other bloggers that you’ve mentioned them.

 If someone has disabled pingbacks, they won’t be notified that you’ve linked to them.
 Some blogs (like mine) have pingbacks enabled for posts, but not pages.